Cassidy's Moving and Storage

 Are Your Appliances Worth Moving?

 There’s a lot to think about when moving and the smaller you make the job, the better.
-Major appliances need some extra packing steps to make sure they arrive safely and unbroken, so you may want to consider leaving them at your old home.
+Moving major appliances like a refridgerator need some extra packing steps to make sure they arrive safely and unbroken, so you may want to consider leaving them at your old home.

 Before you draw up the contract with your buyer to include or not include your appliances, here are some key things to consider: